 Here’s a rundown of some of the principal cast:

 - Brosnan does his usual great Brit here (although he is Irish) and does an excellent job being urbane, smart, fearless and especially good at the one-liner.
 Brosnan never overplays a role and 007 would be an easy fail on that score.
 I enjoyed his work in the remake of “The Thomas Crown Affair” (click here for my review) but not so much in the similar “After the Sunset” (click here for my review).
-He also played a spy for the opposing team (Russia) in “The Fourth Protocol” (click here for my review).
+He was also tremendously effective playing a Russian spy coming to England to plant a nuclear bomb in “The Fourth Protocol” (click here for my review).
+However, I like him best in the TV mini-series of the same title as the James Clavell novel: “Noble House” (click here for my review).

 - Yeoh is energetic and does a good job convincing you that she’s a top-notch spy.
 Like Pryce, she doesn’t try to overplay the role and that’s a big plus in her favor.
 I haven’t seen much of her other work, so I can’t compare efforts with other films.
-Yeoh was in “Crouching Tiger, Hidden Dragon” and “Memoirs of a Geisha.”
+Yeoh was in “Crouching Tiger, Hidden Dragon” and “Memoirs of a Geisha” and remains on a busy, busy schedule in Hollywood as her resume continues to grow.

-- Pryce was a good choice here, but I believe he would have done a better job as a different kind of super villain.
+- An Oscar nominee and two-time Golden Globe nominee (not for this one), Pryce was a good choice to oppose 007, but I believe he would have done a better job as a different kind of super villain.
 In any case, we’re left with him a media mogul.
 Even with the limitations, he does a good job with this character.
-Pryce has been simply terrific in so many kinds of roles from a junk bond king (“Barbarians at the Gate” – click here for my review) to a weak man in “Glengarry Glen Ross” to the “Pirates of the Caribbean” franchise.
+Pryce has been simply terrific in so many kinds of roles from a junk bond king (“Barbarians at the Gate” in one Globe nomination – click here for my review) to a weak man in “Glengarry Glen Ross” to the “Pirates of the Caribbean” franchise.
+His Oscar and other Globe nominations came for 2019’s “The Two Popes” with Anthony Hopkins.

-- Hatcher is so sluggish in her role that somnambulant would be energetic for her.
-She does a nice Bond girl (I don’t like the moniker for an obviously mature woman – check out skater Lynn-Holly Johnson in “For Your Eyes Only” for that type of Bond girl), but only in the sneaky-peeky scene in underwear but otherwise filmmakers should have discarded the casting as soon as shooting started.
+- A Golden Globe winner and nominee (not for this one), Hatcher is so sluggish in her role that somnambulant would be energetic for her.
+She does a nice Bond “girl” (I don’t like the moniker for an obviously mature woman such as Hatcher – check out skater Lynn-Holly Johnson in “For Your Eyes Only” for that type of Bond girl), but only in the sneaky-peeky scene in underwear but otherwise filmmakers should have discarded the casting as soon as shooting started.
+Basically, she appears as if she had accidentally taken too many muscle relaxants before her scenes.
 Hatcher was a completely different actor the year before in the outstanding “2 Days in the Valley” (click here for my review) by being effective and competent – neither attribute can be said of her here.
+Hatcher won and was nominated for “Desperate Housewives” as well as being nominated for a Primetime Emmy for that TV series.

 - The villain’s henchman here is played most effectively by Götz Otto.
-At first I thought he was vapid and incompetent as an actor in a Dolph Lundgren kind of way, but as he continued through the film I began to appreciate his work in “Tomorrow Never Dies” He does a good job of being cold and effective and is especially good in his showdown fight scene with Brosnan.
+At first, I thought he was vapid and incompetent as an actor in a Dolph Lundgren kind of way, but as he continued through the film I began to appreciate his work here.
+He does a good job of being cold and effective and is especially good in his showdown fight scene with Brosnan.
 He has been in “Ossi’s Eleven” (a German version of “Ocean’s Eleven”) and in “Downfall,” which is an historical film focusing on Hitler’s secretary.

 Director Roger Spottiswoode has a wonderfully eclectic resume.
 His first effort was the terrific horror flick “Terror Train” with everyone’s favorite “scream queen” Jamie Lee Curtis (click here for my review).
 He would go on to the wonderful HBO film “And the Band Played On” (click here for my review).
 He hasn’t done anything since “Tomorrow Never Dies” that I’ve seen.

+- “Grosse Pointe Blank” (excellent) – click here for my review

+- “Jackie Brown” (Tarantino’s best) – click here for my review

 - “L.A.
-Confidential” – click here for my review
+Confidential” (one of the best ever) – click here for my review

-- “Jackie Brown” – click here for my review

-- “Grosse Pointe Blank” – click here for my review

-- “Liar Liar” – click here for my review
+- “Liar Liar” (hilarious Jim Carrey) – click here for my review

-- “Wag the Dog” – click here for my review
+- “Wag the Dog” (wonderful political satire) – click here for my review

 Assorted cast and film notes (via IMDb.com):

-- At nearly 200, according to IMDb.com and other internet sources, the film has the most kills of any James Bond film.
+- At nearly 200, according to com and other internet sources, the film has the most kills of any James Bond film.

 - “Tomorrow Never Dies” is reportedly the only Bond film that didn’t debut at No. 1 at the box office.
 When it came out, “Titanic” was in theaters and “Tomorrow Never Dies” opened at No. 2.